FasterXML/jackson-datatypes-misc/README.md

     .build();
 ```

-after which datatype read/write support is available for all normal Jackson operations,
+after which datatype read/write support is available for all normal Jackson operations.